tjohann/a20_sdk/README.md

 Storyline
 ---------

 You find storylines for some of my usescases/devices below ./DEVICE_NAME/Documentation/storyline.md.
 They should describe the setup of a device and my usecase of it.
-You can use it as a guideline of howto.
+You can use them as something like guideline.

+Note: Actually there not complete.

 All devices